 In the majority of cases, any spillage of the size nominated within this study would be recovered mechanically using sorbents, containment booms and skimmers.
-It is felt that with relatively little current movement, spilled oil would be contained at sea, the majority of clean-up being effected before any oil impacts on the shoreline.
+It is felt that with relatively little current movement, spilled oil would not spread down the river, the majority of clean-up being effected before any oil impacts on the shoreline.